I leave for FIVE MINUTES... No wonder Bowser always kidnaps the Princess!

-- Averted in the first game, where a single regiment of soldiers manages to hold off the alien invasion for quite a long time, and even manage a counter-invasion into Xen (it fails).
+- Averted in Half-Life, where a single regiment of soldiers manages to hold off the alien invasion for quite a long time, and even manage a counter-invasion into Xen (it fails).
 Eventually they get sick of fighting and just drop a nuke on the enemy army after they realized just how outnumbered they were.

 - In Warcraft III, the Burning Legion conquers about four-fifths of the world without meeting any significant resistance before they are stopped at the very last moment.